 Using the metaphor of a river, upstream production refers to the various activities needed to source the materials required to create a product, whereas the downstream production process involves processing the materials collected during the upstream stage into a finished product.

-The upstream includes suppliers who supply the various parts and materials required to put together or manufacture the product.
+Upstream is the supply network of company suppliers and their own suppliers.
+It includes suppliers who supply the various parts and raw materials required to put together or manufacture the product.

 Companies may make use of several suppliers, sub-contractors, vendors to supply raw materials, and also to produce noncore products (companies outsource a lot of work) and certain components.
-The parts and raw materials that arrive at the factory are checked for quality and closely inspected to see if they use any hazardous materials.
-In some industries, the companies are quite strict with their vendors; if they find them in violation of safety standards, they are likely to terminate their agreements.

 Related: Useful Operations & Operations Management concepts